Petpanomrung Kiatmuu9: Glory & RISE champion

-Petpanomrung was expected to face the former RISE Lightweight champion Kento Haraguchi at RISE El Dorado 2021, on February 21, 2021.
-He was later removed from the event as a result of being unable to Japan due to safety protocols imposed to combat the COVID-19 pandemic.
-The fight was re-scheduled for RISE World Series 2021 Osaka 2 on November 14, 2021.
-He won the fight by unanimous decision, with two judges awarding Petpanomrung a 30-28 scorecard, while the third judge scoring the fight 30-29 in his favor.
+Petpanomrung was expected to face the former RISE Lightweight champion Kento Haraguchi at RISE El Dorado 2021, on 21 February 2021.
+He was later removed from the event as a result of being unable to enter Japan due to safety protocols imposed to combat the COVID-19 pandemic.
+The fight was rescheduled for RISE World Series 2021 Osaka 2 on 14 November 2021.
+He won the fight by unanimous decision, with two judges awarding Petpanomrung a 30-28 scorecard, while the third judge scoring the fight 30–29 in his favor.
 Petpanomrung was shown a yellow card in the second round for excessive clinching.

-Petpanomrung faced Kento Haraguchi for the inaugural RISE World Super Lightweight Championship at RISE World Series Osaka 2022 on August 21, 2022.
+Petpanomrung faced Kento Haraguchi for the inaugural RISE World Super Lightweight Championship at RISE World Series Osaka 2022 on 21 August 2022.
 The fight was ruled a split decision draw after the first five rounds, with one judge scoring the bout 50–49 for Haraguchi, the second scoring it 49–48 for Petpanomrung and the third judge scoring it as an even 49–49 draw.
 Petpanomrung was awarded the unanimous decision, after an extra sixth round was contested.

-Petpanomrung was booked to make his return to Glory to defend the Glory Featherweight Championship against the #5 ranked featherweight contender Abraham Vidales at Glory: Collision 4 on October 8, 2022.
+Petpanomrung was booked to make his return to Glory to defend the Glory Featherweight Championship against the #5 ranked featherweight contender Abraham Vidales at Glory: Collision 4 on 8 October 2022.
 He retained the title by unanimous decision, with all but one judge awarding him all five rounds of the bout.

-Petpanomrung faced the RISE Super Lightweight champion Kosei Yamada in a non-title bout at RISE World Series / Shootboxing-Kings on December 25, 2022.
-He won the fight by unanimous decision, with two scorecards of 30-29 and one scorecard of 30-28.
+Petpanomrung faced the RISE Super Lightweight champion Kosei Yamada in a non-title bout at RISE World Series / Shootboxing-Kings on 25 December 2022.
+He won the fight by unanimous decision, with two scorecards of 30-29 and one scorecard of 30–28.

-Petpanomrung moved up to lightweight to challenge the Glory Lightweight titleholder Tyjani Beztati at Glory 84 on March 11, 2023.
+Petpanomrung moved up to lightweight to challenge the Glory Lightweight titleholder Tyjani Beztati at Glory 84 on 11 March 2023.
 He lost the fight by a fourth-round knockout.

+Petpanomrung made his sixth Glory Featherweight Championship defense against the #4 ranked Glory featherweight contender Ahmad Chikh Mousa at Glory 86 on 27 May 2023.
+He retained the title by unanimous decision.

+Petpanomrung made his seventh title defense against promotional newcomer David Mejia at Glory 89 on 7 October 2023.
+He retained the title by split decision.

+Petpanomrung made his first RISE Super Lightweight World title defense against RISE WORLD SERIES 2023 Final Round on 16 December 2023.
+He lost the fight by unanimous decision to Chadd Collins.